-Apparently, as much as 90% of our campus security team’s time is spent removing tape from the door locks that students put there so their doors don’t latch.
+As much as 90% of our campus security team’s time is spent removing tape from the door locks that students put there so their doors don’t latch.
 Somehow, as bright as they are, students haven’t figured out how to avoid losing their keys.

-On many campuses, this causes major security equipment malfunctions, especially once the students leave for extended periods.
+On many campuses, this causes significant security equipment malfunctions, especially once the students leave for extended periods.
 Stop doing this.
 Be a grownup.
 Lock your door, and don’t create a security risk for everyone else.

 2. Be a total rock star and strip your bed.

 Be honest- have you changed your sheets once all term?
 It’s ok — I’m not going to judge.
 Whether you are planning on taking three months’ worth of laundry home to your Primary Parent or not, it would be a great idea to leave your bed stripped and just let everything air out.
 And if you happened to wash those sheets or replace them with new ones, congratulations, big kid.
 That’s the first step in starting the next term on the right foot.

 3. For the love of God, please empty your trash.